Know the Risks

 BAC (Blood Alcohol Content)

 Your blood-alcohol content is related to number of drinks you consume, the amount of time you drank them in, your weight and your gender.
-Download the R-U-Buzzed app, left, to calculate your approximate BAC.
+Download the R-U-Buzzed app in the Apple Store or Google Play Store to calculate your approximate BAC.
 The following list shows how your BAC correlates with how your body is likely to react.

 |0.02%||Relaxed (under 21, no driving)|

 |0.04%||Relaxation continues, buzz develops|

 |0.06%||Cognitive judgment is impaired|

 |0.08%||Nausea, motor coordination impaired (over 21, no driving)|